esteinberg/plantuml4idea/README.md

 ### master
 * Current production branch

-### 1.x
-* deprecated branch, to be deleted

 ### grammar
-* Contains new experimental syntax support
+* old experimental syntax support - never finished
 * Grammar classes can be generated using tools/grammar-gen.sh
 * This script can run automatically when you run the plugin using "Plugin" Run/Debug configuration.
 Just add the script above as an external tool and make it run before the "Make" step.